 The Ontario Health Insurance Plan (OHIP) covers most medically necessary treatment.
 Services that OHIP does not cover are referred to as “uninsured services”.
 Examples include, but are not limited to:

 - Delisted procedures (newborn circumcision, mole/skin tag removal etc.)

 - Telephone prescription renewals.
 Your doctor will provide you with enough medication to last you until they feel you need to have a follow-up appointment in the office.
 Requests for renewals, either from the patient directly or from the pharmacy, are considered uninsured services.

 - Telephone consultation.
 This is phone advice from a physician at your request to discuss your symptoms or concerns, request advice, or seek treatment.

 - Employment physical.

 - Completion of forms and certificates.

-For your convenience, services not covered by OHIP can be paid for by cash, cheque, debit, MasterCard, Visa, or Amex.
+For your convenience, services not covered by OHIP can be paid for by cheque, debit, MasterCard, Visa, or Amex.